pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 # Getting User Input

+## `UxrControllerInput`

 Input information can be accessed using the `UxrControllerInput` object using `UxrAvatar.LocalAvatarInput`.
 The `LocalAvatarInput` is a static property which means it can be used globally from anywhere in the code.
 It will return the currently active controller input component, or a dummy component if no controller is currently active.
 A dummy controller input will remove the requirement of null checks and not generate any input events.

+## Controller Type

+`UxrControllerInput` exposes the `SetupType` property, which can adopt the following values:
+- `UxrControllerSetupType.Single`: Single controller setup, such as a gamepad, remote or a gun.
+- `UxrControllerSetupType.Dual`: Dual controller setup (left+right controllers).

+## Controller Handedness

+Handedness refers to the distinction between left-handed and right-handed controllers.
+In `Dual` controller setups each controller is grabbed using a different hand.
+In `Single` controller setups, handedness might be supported or not.
+In devices with a single controller, such as the old Oculus Go, for example, the controller could be configured for the left hand or the right hand.
+In a gamepad, however, handedness does not apply.

+Whether handedness is supported or not is indicated by the `IsHandednessSupported` property.

+When handedness is supported, the following properties dictate the behavior:
+- `Handedness`: Specifies the primary controller side In `Single` setups, it indicates which hand wields the controller.
+For `Dual` setups, it designates the hand wielding the primary controller.
+Input can be queried for left and right sides, as well as for primary and secondary.
+Changing the Handedness property allows logic to be implemented that supports both left-handed and right-handed users.
+- `Primary`/`Secondary`: Will translate to left or right depending on the `Handedness` assigned.

 ## Elements in a Controller